-Whether they’re in place to protect a drinking water supply or aquatic life, drainage and filtration systems act to keep pollutants and debris out of the storm sewer system.
+Whether they’re in place to protect a drinking water supply or aquatic life, drainage and filtration systems act to keep pollutants, sediment, and debris out of the storm sewer system.
 Increasing development and the associated creation of impermeable surfaces call for solutions that are cost-effective while offering an optimal level of performance.

 Palm Bay, FL

 The 156-mile Indian River Lagoon plays a large role in Palm Bay, FL’s economic and residential growth, and it needs to be protected from future stormwater pollution as the area redevelops.

 Palm Bay is experiencing an influx of jobs driven by major tech employers located within and surrounding the city, including Harris/L3, the Florida Institute of Technology, Northrup Grumman, and Raytheon, among others.

 Opportunities for a highly skilled, young, technical work force to live in the city have been hampered by the lack of a downtown district or new rental apartments.
 Palm Bay formed a business improvement district, establishing the Bayfront Community Redevelopment Agency in an effort to retain tech workers in town by helping private developers create a downtown district.